RockefellerArchiveCenter/bits_and_bytes/_posts/2014-07-09-what-data-can-do-for-you-and-us.md

   - data
   - web analytics
 ---
-Since September 2012, when we first launched DIMES, we’ve been using a variety of methods to gather data on where our users come from, what they look at on DIMES, what functionality they use, and what kinds of things they search for.
-Looking at this data over time gives us valuable into how users are actually interacting with DIMES, and helps us evaluate the system’s functionality as well as the description of our collections.<!--more-->
+Since September 2012, when we first launched DIMES, we've been using a variety of methods to gather data on where our users come from, what they look at on DIMES, what functionality they use, and what kinds of things they search for.
+Looking at this data over time gives us valuable into how users are actually interacting with DIMES, and helps us evaluate the system's functionality as well as the description of our collections.<!--more-->

 ## Demographics

 Web analytics give us vital demographic information including the countries or regions of our users, the languages they speak, and how many new and returning users are visiting the site.
-It can also tell us about the technology with which users access DIMES: the speed of their internet connection; the browser they’re using; the operating system of their computer; and whether they’re on a desktop computer, a tablet or a phone.
+It can also tell us about the technology with which users access DIMES: the speed of their internet connection; the browser they're using; the operating system of their computer; and whether they're on a desktop computer, a tablet or a phone.
 These things matter a lot when we think about the use of language in our finding aids, the amount of data the system tries to load at a time, and what information is displayed on different sized screens.

-We also gather information on the source of traffic to our website: from a search engine; a link from another site; or directly from a user typing in the website’s URL in their browser’s address bar.
+We also gather information on the source of traffic to our website: from a search engine; a link from another site; or directly from a user typing in the website's URL in their browser's address bar.
 Here you can see a breakdown of those sources for the last year.

 ![traffic-sources](/wp-content/uploads/2014/07/traffic-sources.png)